-A lot depends on how good you are potentially-but you can be assured that that's a lot better than you ever supposed.
-And it's a cinch it's better than your friends would ever tell you.
+A lot depends on how good you are potentially - but you can be assured that it's a good deal better than you ever supposed.
+And it's certain that it's better than your friends would ever tell you.